Adjustment to Cancer: Anxiety and Distress (PDQ®)–Patient Version

 - Feeling a loss of control.

-- Symptoms of post-traumatic stress, such as being unable to stop thinking about cancer or its treatment or feeling separate from others and alone.
+- Having symptoms of post-traumatic stress, such as being unable to stop thinking about cancer or its treatment or feeling alone or separate from others.

 Psychological and Social Distress

 - Feelings of physical, emotional, social, or spiritual distress can make it hard to cope with cancer treatment.

 - Patients who are in distress can be helped by different kinds of emotional and social support.

 Feelings of physical, emotional, social, or spiritual distress can make it hard to cope with cancer treatment.

 Almost all patients living with cancer have feelings of distress.
 Feelings of distress range from sadness and fears to more serious problems such as depression, anxiety, panic, feeling uncertain about spiritual beliefs, or feeling alone or separate from friends and family.

 Patients who are in distress during any phase of cancer need treatment and support.
 Patients are more likely to need to be checked and treated for distress during the following periods:

 Patients who are in distress can be helped by different kinds of emotional and social support.

 Studies have shown that patients who are having trouble adjusting to cancer are helped by treatments that give them emotional and social support, including the following: